ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

 *   `ERRATA_A57_829520`: This applies errata 829520 workaround to Cortex-A57
      CPU.
 This needs to be enabled only for revision <= r1p2 of the CPU.

+*   `ERRATA_A57_833471`: This applies errata 833471 workaround to Cortex-A57
+     CPU.
+This needs to be enabled only for revision <= r1p2 of the CPU.

 3. CPU Specific optimizations
 ------------------------------